" "

 NBN phone lines explained

 The NBN replaces traditional landline networks for phone and internet services through an equally useable and reliable phone and internet service.
-VoIP (Voice over Internet Protocol) has been introduced as a way to make phone calls as a result.
-It allows you to make phone calls over your NBN connection.
+The NBN phone is also known as VoIP (Voice over Internet Protocol) phones and allows you to make phone calls over your NBN connection.
 It combines the features of a traditional landline phone service with the cost-effective call charges that your service provider offers.

-The NBN has essentially been implemented to phase out the existing copper phone service, and it is more advanced as a result.
-It comes with all the features that modern consumers expect from a phone, complete with voicemail, call waiting, 3-way chats, caller ID and more, which a lot of modern home phones still don’t have.
+The NBN is essentially phasing out the existing copper phone service and comes with all the features that modern consumers expect from a phone, complete with voicemail, call waiting, 3-way chats, caller ID and more.
 Phone calls should also be possible on some NBN connections without disrupting internet quality.

 How do I get an NBN phone line?

 Most NBN providers will offer plans with bundled in home phone lines.
-Some NBN providers include home phone services on plans as Pay As You Go (PAYG) add-ons, however, you can typically get call packs for around $10 extra per month.
-Some plans will even offer an additional add-on for international calls.
+Some NBN providers include home phone services on plans as Pay As You Go (PAYG) add-ons, however, you can typically get call packs for around $10 extra per month, but call packs with international call inclusions will often cost extra.
 Make sure you check with your provider before signing up on a plan if a home phone is important to you.

 Unlimited NBN 100 Plans